balancer-team/rando-js/README.md

 - `rando` Default settings with over 128 bits of entropy, like a compact UUIDv4.
 - `particle` Sortable ID with over 80 bits of entropy, like a compact UUIDv7.
 - `locker` Long string with over 256 bits of entropy, suitable for API keys.
+- `sesame` Secure 20-character password with over 128 bits of entropy.
 - `pinto` Numerical 6-digit pin for email or phone verification.
 - `slug` Short, no vowels, over 32 bits of entropy.